After Surgery: Deep Brain Stimulation

 Pain Control & Medication

-Important: Take your usual neurologic medications exactly as instructed by your DBS team.
+Important: You should resume your Parkinson's or tremor medications immediately after surgery, exactly as instructed by your DBS team.
 Do not change doses on your own.

 Pain medication guidance